-The only way of achieving the proposal's objectives is through the adoption of common rules on the property consequences of registered partnerships, rules which must be identical in all participating Member States in order to guarantee legal certainty and predictability for citizens.
+The only way of achieving the proposal's objectives is through the adoption of common rules on matrimonial property regimes, rules which must be identical in all participating Member States in order to guarantee legal certainty and predictability for citizens.
 Unilateral action by Member States would therefore run counter to this objective.
-No international agreements are applicable in this context other than the Convention on the recognition of registered partnerships of 5 September 2007 of the International Commission on Civil Status.
-However, this Convention covers only the recognition of partnerships and has not entered into force, so it is unlikely to offer the solutions needed in view of the magnitude of the problems addressed by this proposal, as revealed by both the impact study and the public hearings.
+There are two international conventions of the Hague Conference on Private International Law relevant to this issue, namely the Convention of 17 July 1905 on conflict of laws relating to the effects of marriage on the rights and duties of spouses in their personal relationships and with regard to their estates, and the Convention of 14 March 1978 on the law applicable to matrimonial property regimes.
+However, only three Member States have ratified them and they do not offer the solutions needed to deal with the scale of the problems covered by this proposal, as revealed by the impact study and the public hearings.
 Given the nature and the scale of the problems experienced by Union citizens, the proposal's objectives can only be achieved at Union level.